fsevenm/js-object-traveller/readme.md

 # js-object-traveller

-Safely play with your object.
+Safely play with your js object.

 ## Install